thorsten/phpMyFAQ/api-docs/faq/post.md

 }
 ```

-If the category name is given, the given category ID will be overwritten by the ID from the category name, if it's
+The category ID is a required value, the category name is optional.
+If the category name is present and the ID can be
-valid.
-Otherwise an error occurs.
+mapped, the category ID from the name will be used.
+If the category name cannot be mapped, a 409 error is thrown

 **Data example**